Weary Argentina investors hit by more political turmoil

 "Let's see what the new economy minister is going to do - she is not very well known," he added.
 "And let's see how the negotiations with the Paris Club go now because that was a job Guzman didn't finish."

+Guzman was supposed to travel to France next week to renegotiate more than $2 billion Argentina owes to 'Paris Club' countries, a group of 22 nations that lend around the world, and was first set up in 1956 after one of Argentina's defaults.

+Last year the Paris Club had allowed Fernandez's government more time to pay the money while Guzman hammered out the country's $44 billion financing programme with the IMF that was agreed this March.

-There was expected to be little Argentine bond trading on Monday as U.S. markets, where most of it happens, were closed for the July 4th holiday, although currency markets will be open.
+There was expected to be little Argentine bond trading on Monday as U.S. markets, where most of it happens, were closed for the July 4 holiday.
+The currency markets were open but due to tight capital controls, the official peso rate was down a modest 0.5%.

+IMF head, Kristalina Georgieva, warned at the time of the deal in March that risks to the Argentine programme were "exceptionally high", especially as the spillovers from the war in Ukraine were already materializing.

+The Fund has come in for criticism though for not insisting on more belt-tightening and orthodox monetary policy such as higher interest rates to tackle inflation.
+Argentina is the country it lends most money to.

 Argentinahttps://tmsnrt.rs/3R5O8Lz

-(Editing by ; Additional reporting by Karin Strohecker, graphic by Jorgelina do Rosario, Editing by Angus MacSwan)
+(Editing by ; Additional reporting by Karin Strohecker, graphic by Jorgelina do Rosario, Editing by Angus MacSwan and Emelia Sithole-Matarise)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))